Droogans/mysql_tutorial/getting_started/using_git.md

 Now that you've got a solution to the first problem, let's see what git thinks of this:

     04:04 ~/mysql_tutorial (master)$ git status
+	# On branch master
+	# Changes not staged for commit:
+	#   (use "git add <file>..." to update what will be committed)
+	#   (use "git checkout -- <file>..." to discard changes in working directory)
+	#
+	#       modified:   solutions/first_solution.txt
+	#
+	no changes added to commit (use "git add" and/or "git commit -a")

 This will display the changes that you've made to any files that git knows about.
 Obviously, `first_solution.txt` has been changed, so let's add those changes and make a new version of the project.

     04:04 ~/mysql_tutorial (master)$ git add ./solutions/first_solution.txt
 	04:04 ~/mysql_tutorial (master)$ git status
+	# On branch master
+	# Changes to be committed:
+	#   (use "git reset HEAD <file>..." to unstage)
+	#
+	#       modified:   solutions/first_solution.txt
+	#

-Notice that git added this file as "staged".
+Notice that git added this file "to be committed".
+This is also known as "staged".
 This means that you have prepped it for a commit, but you haven't actually committed anything yet.
 This is nice becuase you may add a file that you don't actually want to commit, so you can get a second chance to look things over before committing.

 Committing is pretty easy.
 You tell git to commit, and pass it a switch: `-m`, for *message*, or a note to yourself and others about what you did.
 Here's an example.

     04:04 ~/mysql_tutorial (master)$ git commit -m "solved the St. Ives riddle"

 As a helpful tip from past experience, *always* describe what you did in a commit message, not what the goal was.
-A commit message of "commit first_solution.txt" isn't helpful.
-What did first_solution.txt need to have that made it worthy of a commit?
-What prompted it?
+A commit message of `"commit first_solution.txt"` isn't helpful.
+What did `first_solution.txt` need to have that made it worthy of a commit?
+What prompted the change?
+What does the change include?
+These are all more helpful than noting that a change has occured.

 Also, always try to keep commit messages to under 80 characters.
 This is useful for going back and reading a list of changes over time and not having some commit messages be hard to read.